-1. Effects on Cooperative Negotiating Leverage within the Amendment 80 sector

-This analysis notes that under any of the alternatives under consideration, holders of a limited amount of QS, or owners of smaller vessels relative to other vessels in the Amendment 80 fleet, are likely to have weakened negotiating leverage when seeking favorable terms to join a cooperative as the GRS increases if they cannot be competitive in the limited access fishery and fishing operations in the GOA are not viable.
+1. Effects on Cooperative Negotiating Leverage within the Amendment 80 sector This analysis notes that under any of the alternatives under consideration, other than Alternative 6, holders of a limited amount of QS, or owners of smaller vessels relative to other vessels in the Amendment 80 fleet, are likely to have weakened negotiating leverage when seeking favorable terms to join a cooperative as the GRS increases, if they cannot be competitive in the limited access fishery and fishing operations in the GOA are not viable.
 Smaller vessels tend to have less sophisticated processing operations and may not be able to retain as many different species, or retain products as effectively or economically as larger vessels with more expansive processing operations, and greater hold capacity.
-Larger vessels may face less of an economic imperative to retain only high value species and products and discard lower value species and products.
-Participants using vessels of any size will find it difficult to receive the benefits of cooperative management if they cannot reach agreement on negotiated terms, the limited access fishery is an unattractive outside option, or (less likely) a cooperative is able to derive some benefit from forcing an entity into the limited access fishery.
+Larger vessels may face less of an economic imperative to retain only high value species and products and discard lower value species.
+Participants using vessels of any size will be disadvantaged in any cooperative negotiation if the other members of a prospective cooperative are able to derive some benefit from forcing a participant into the limited access fishery.
+Excluding a member from cooperative membership could advantage a cooperative, and its members, if cooperative members can participate in both the limited access fishery and a cooperative, and harvest more fish in the limited access fishery than would be derived from their OS if it were assigned to a cooperative.

-General benefits to relaxing cooperative formation standards either by reducing the number of QS permits that must be assigned (Alternative 2), the number of owners required (Alternative 3), a combination of both (Alternative 4), or allowing a cooperative to form with a minimum QS holdings (Alternative 5) include: (1) providing additional opportunities to QS holders to form cooperatives because more combinations of unique QS holder and QS permits are possible; (3) reducing the potential risk of any one company being unable to negotiate terms and be forced to fish in the limited access fishery; and (4) reducing the incentive for members of a cooperative to attempt to create conditions that are unfavorable for certain fishery participants to form a cooperative if those fishery participants can form a cooperative independent of other QS holders.
-Generally, easing cooperative formation standards could reduce the risk that a person may not be able to reach agreement with other members and would be forced into the limited access fishery.
+General benefits to relaxing cooperative formation standards, or requiring a cooperative to accept all members, include: (1) providing additional opportunities to QS holders to form cooperatives because more combinations of unique QS holder and QS permits are possible; (2) reducing the potential risk of any one company being unable to negotiate terms and be forced to fish in the limited access fishery; and (3) reducing the incentive for members of a cooperative to attempt to create conditions that are unfavorable for certain fishery participants to form a cooperative if those fishery participants can form a cooperative independent of other QS holders.
+Generally, easing cooperative formation standards, or requiring a cooperative to accept all members, could reduce the risk that a QS holder may not be able to reach agreement with other members and would be forced into the limited access fishery.